 The KaisekiI Ryori – A Meal Like No Other

-I’d have to say the absolute highlight of a ryokan experience is the meals.
+I’d have to say the absolute highlight of a Ryokan experience is the meals.
 They are elaborate creations that border on performance art.
 These little works of art; multi-course, haute cuisine meals, are called kaiseki ryori.
 All ryokan provide them and they can involve over 20 dishes per meal.
 Each one of these creations must be presented artistically and served at precise temperatures in order to maximize the appeal and taste.
 Cooking styles and methods can take hours and the ingredients tend to be seasonal, probably shopped for the same day they are served.

 Non-Japanese visitors are sometimes taken aback when advised that they must pay for a meal up front and forfeit the money if they miss dinner or come very late.
 The reason for this is that so much time and effort go into creating formal kaiseki ryori that the meal cannot be stored for later consumption.
 Also, additional staff is hired to prepare the meal and serve it graciously.

-The ryokan experience is unique to Japan.
+The Ryokan experience is unique to Japan.
 It is an opportunity to expose yourself to an ancient culture and bask in its traditions.
 Enjoy it!

 If you are in Japan, you might like these day hikes near Kyoto.

 Talek Nantes is an author, digital content creator, and founder of the travel blog, www.travelswithtalek.com.
 She is a passionate travel enthusiast and enjoys sharing her travel experiences with others.
-Talek’s personal and professional background have led her to travel to over 110 countries and her work has appeared in several travel publications.
+Talek’s personal and professional background has led her to travel to over 110 countries and her work has appeared in several travel publications.
 Talek lives in New York City with her husband.
 Find her on Facebook and Twitter.